Kevin-Seligmann/ft_printf/README.md

 # ft_printf

-int ft_printf(char *str, ... );

-This is a small implementation of the C's printf function, based on MAC implementation (e.g, it prints '(NULL)' for an string that is a null pointer instead of '(nil)').
+This is a small implementation of the C's printf function, based on MAC implementation (e.g, it prints '(NULL)' for an string that is a null pointer.

 ft_printf will read each character until it finds a '%', then it will replace the substring that starts in '%' and ends in the next specification, to another substring that is the product of the formatting rules.